ukral/building.map_1920/README.md

 # "building.map_1920"

-**This GitHub repository refers** to the datasets in the Zenodo repositories, [Building age map, Vienna, around 1920](https://www.doi.org/10.5281/zenodo.3715200) and [City boundary and urban district boundaries, Vienna, 1920](https://doi.org/10.5281/zenodo.4323010) and therefore supplements the article "Data description of '“'Building age map of Vienna and its surroundings around 1920'" in [Data in Brief](https://www.journals.elsevier.com/data-in-brief).
-It is noted that the article is currently under review.
+**This GitHub repository refers** to the datasets in the Zenodo repositories, [Building age map, Vienna, around 1920](https://www.doi.org/10.5281/zenodo.3715200) and [City boundary and urban district boundaries, Vienna, 1920](https://doi.org/10.5281/zenodo.4323010).

 **This GitHub repository provides** supplementary material as followed.

 1. **Codebook**.
 The Codebook specifies the data format, the data fields and comments on the data fields of the datasets BSM_1920.shp and the attribute table BSM_1920_attribute_table.csv.
 The Codebook is available in a [PDF version](https://github.com/ukral/building.map_1920/blob/main/Codebook.pdf) for end-users as well as [R Markdown file](Codebook.Rmd) for those who want to use and re-use the Codebook.

 2. **Usage code**.
 The [R Markdown file](Usage_code.Rmd) allows the following to be reproduced.